merkys/covid-lt/description.md

 In case of selection ambiguity (for example, multiple antibody chains in one structure), the number of contacts with the SARS2 spike glycoprotein chain was maximized.

 For each of the sets a contact map was generated as a real-valued N×M matrix where N is the number of complexes and M is the number of residues in SARS2 spike glycoprotein chain.
+To construct the contact matrices, probe radius of 13 Å was used in Voronota calls to capture even more distant contacts.
 Each element in these contact matrices corresponds to the distance value between a residue in SARS2 spike glycoprotein chain and its closest contact in a complex partner chain.
 For positions in SARS2 spike glycoprotein chain for which no contacts have been detected by Voronota a preselected value of 20 Å is recorded.
 We argue that this value fares well in the comparison of complex contacts, which is described below.